1 dead, up to 12 missing in landslide on Italian island

 Streets were impassable and mayors on the island urged people to stay home.
 At least 100 people were reported stranded without electricity and water, and about 70 were housed in a community gymnasium.

 There was early confusion over the death toll.
-Vice Premier Matteo Salvini initially said that eight people had been confirmed dead, followed by the interior minister saying that no deaths had yet been confirmed, while 10 to 12 were missing.
+Vice Premier Matteo Salvini initially said eight people were confirmed dead, followed by the interior minister saying that no deaths were confirmed, while 10 to 12 were missing.

 “The situation is very complicated and very serious because probably some of those people are under the mud,” Interior Minister Matteo Piantedosi told RAI state TV from an emergency command center in Rome.